testtrim/testtrim/README.md

 ### Local Files

 Some tests might access data files while they're running, in order to have a file that contains the expected input or output from a test.
-In order to accomodate this, testtrim runs all the tests with syscall tracing (only supported on Linux presently) in order to detect which local files are needed by which tests.
+In order to accommodate this, testtrim runs all the tests with syscall tracing (only supported on Linux presently) in order to detect which local files are needed by which tests.
 In the future if those local files change, then the tests that read then will be targeted for re-execution.

 Some tests might embed local files during their compile; in Rust, using the `include_str!`, `include_bytes!`, or `include!` compiler macros.  testtrim inspects the code to find those include macros, and in the future if those local files are modified, the appropriate tests are targeted for re-execution.